chrisjbillington/git-nautilus-icons/README.md

 enters a folder in a git repo, and for every git repo it encounters in a folder.
 Git is fast, so this is fine for all but the most gargantuan repos.
 If you happen to have such a repo, you can blacklist it by adding it to the `BLACKLIST` variable at the top of `git-nautilus-icons.py`.
-Then `git- nautilus-icons` will not treat those folders at git repos.
+Then `git-nautilus-icons` will not treat those folders at git repos.
 (I'm working on a version based on `inotify` that will only call `git status` when files have changed, so be on the lookout for that if this thing is too slow for your oversized repos)